How to Travel With Children: 20 Practical Tips That Actually Work

 Adhere to airline rules regarding car seats, booster seats, and any other safety requirements for children.

-18. Positive Reinforcement:
+18. Encourage Good Behaviour With Positive Reinforcement:

 Remember that every child is unique, and what works for one may not work for another.
 Be patient and adaptable, and don’t be too hard on yourself if things don’t go perfectly.
 With the right preparation and a positive attitude, you can make air travel with children a more manageable experience for everyone involved.